reefer42/xkaliber-go/README.md

 nothing personalize related content has been really worked in but there is a desktop environment and the things that are available do work. image is currently uploading and will be available soon.

+kali image doesnt have flicker on legion go !!!!!!!!!!!